10 Easy? Steps to the Maintenance Records and the Pilot Applicant

 I am guessing that you are planning on a career as a professional pilot.
 I hope this page together will help pilot applicants understand aircraft maintenance records, and why it is so important to ensure compliance.
 It would be a shame to blemish your FAA record with an inadvertent violation of the FAR's.

-Be familiar with the Aircraft records.
+When preparing to take a Private/Commercial/ATP/CFI flight test, you should be familiar with the aircraft records.
 Take the time to make a status sheet for the aircraft.
 I have an example here that you can print out.

 Step 1.
-Open up the Aircraft (airframe) logbook, go to the last entry.
+Open up the Aircraft (airframe) logbook, go to the latest entry.
 You are looking for the ANNUAL within the last 12 calendar months.
-If it's on Progressive, you should have the inspection manual to prove the intervals are met.
-An ANNUAL is only on a complete aircraft.
+If it's on Progressive inspection (somewhat unusual for small aircraft) you should have the inspection manual to prove the intervals are met.
+An ANNUAL can only be performed on a complete aircraft.
+Don't waste time by starting to look in the earlier dated pages.
+Don't waste time by opening and engine or propeller logbook first.
+You are looking for an entry similar to "I certify that the AIRCRAFT has received an annual inspection and was found to be AIRWORTHY......"

 Step 3.
 Look for the ELT 91.207D inspection within the last 12 calendar months.

 Step 6.
-Look for the FAR 91.411 Altimeter/Encoder/Static system Inspection (if we need it).
+Look for the FAR 91.411 Altimeter/Encoder/Static system Inspection (for an IFR flight we need it).
 It probably was done at the same time as the transponder.

 Step 7.
-VOR accuracy check (if we need it).
+VOR accuracy check (for an IFR flight, we might need it).
 This may be a record in the aircraft, but it could be in the logbooks. (remember, it's date, place, bearing error and SIGNATURE!)

 Step 8.
 Open up the AD record.
-If the plane doesn't have any AD's that's very unusual (as of 6-2009 that is actually true on the DA-20-C1).
+If the plane doesn't have any AD's that's very unusual (a joke going around is that the FAA once discovered an aircraft that did not have any AD's that applied to it!!
+So they quickly issued one!).
 You are looking for Recurring AD's but you should be aware of AD's that are not due yet; could be due at 10,000 total time, etc. Keep in mind that if an AD is not due at the time of an Annual/100 hour, the mechanic is under NO LEGAL OBLIGATION to do the inspection early, even if there is only 0.1 hour left to go!

 From the FAA type certificate for the PA-38-112 - all S/N: